liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/tls-support-1.3.md

     3. Strict: Connection encryption must be established with the SQL Server and the connection must use TDS 8.0 or higher.
 If connection encryption using TDS 8.0 or higher can't be established, then the connection is blocked.

 1. HostnameInCert (String): Specifies the hostname in the SSL/TLS server certificate of the SQL Server.
-SharePoint farm administrators should specify this property if the hostname in the certificate doesn't match the hostname that SharePoint will connect to.
+SharePoint farm administrators should specify this property if the hostname in the certificate doesn't match the hostname that SharePoint connects to.

 ## Behaviors when upgrading a farm with existing databases